saumyabakshi/SlotValidation/README.md

 2.I have allowed duplicate slot values to be processed.

-3. For the numeric entity post api, I've assumed same as above, default values (true, false) for the (true,true) and (false,false) case.
+3.For the numeric entity post api, I've assumed same as above, default values (true, false) for the (true,true) and (false,false) case.
 In case of no constraint and no value , Ive returned the response as expected by 'no value' condition.

 Docker: